-- 6.1.1 The availability of suitable land will always be a limiting factor when considering future building development opportunities within the South Plan area. - 6.1.2 This area of the parish does not feature as a designated development area within the current Milton Keynes Core Strategy. - 6.1.3 Downs Barn recreation ground and pavilion (owned by Milton Keynes Council) are currently in very poor condition, which limits their use as sports and community facilities.
-It might be worth exploring developing part of this land in order to regenerate the community facilities providing there is a benefit to the parish, subject to Policy 8 below. - 6.1.4 In line with the National Planning Policy Framework, potential new developments that negatively impact on current residents, do not enhance the locality and are not sustainable, will be resisted.
-There are a number of sites considered to be valuable in terms of local biodiversity the Canal and its immediate environs and areas managed by the Parks Trust.
-Schemes that enhance communities and are sustainable should be supported.
-Recognised areas of bio-diversity in the Milton Keynes Local Plan are shown on the map at Appendix A. - 6.1.5 In line with the National Planning Policy Framework, potential new developments that negatively impact on current residents and do not enhance the locality and are not sustainable will not be supported.
-Schemes that could enhance communities and are sustainable should be supported.
+- 6.1.1 The availability of suitable land will always be a limiting factor when considering future building development opportunities within the South Plan area. - 6.1.2 This area of the parish does not feature as a designated development area within the current Milton Keynes Core Strategy. - 6.1.3 Downs Barn recreation ground and pavilion are owned by Milton Keynes Council and are currently in very poor condition which limits their use as sports and other community facilities.
+Utilising part of this land for development in order to regenerate the community facilities might be a consideration worth exploring providing there is a benefit to the parish, subject to Policy 8 below. - 6.1.4 In line with the National Planning Policy Framework, potential new developments that negatively impact on current residents and do not enhance the locality and are not sustainability will be resisted.
+There are a number of sites considered to be valuable in terms of local biodiversity -the Canal its immediate environs and the areas managed by the Parks Trust.
+However, schemes that could enhance communities and are sustainable should be supported. - 6.1.5 In line with the National Planning Policy Framework, potential new developments that negatively impact on current residents and do not enhance the locality and are not sustainable will not be supported, however, schemes that could enhance communities and are sustainable should be supported.